Methodology

 annual cost per engineer = pages per week x (MTTA in hours + 23-minute refocus penalty in hours) x fully-loaded hourly rate x 52.
 The 23-minute refocus penalty comes from Gloria Mark's UC Irvine interruption research.
 Fully-loaded hourly rate uses base salary x 1.3 (employer payroll tax, benefits, equipment, training) divided by 2,080 working hours.
 The calculator on / exposes every input.

 after-hours pages carry a higher cognitive and recovery cost than business-hours pages.
-The calculator applies an effective multiplier on the share of pages that fall outside working hours, drawn from the incident.io 2024 sleep-disruption survey data (62 percent reporting sleep disruption from on-call) and the night-shift recovery literature.
+The calculator applies an effective multiplier on the share of pages that fall outside working hours, grounded in the night-shift and sleep-disruption recovery literature.
 Conservative band only; the model never claims more than a 2x multiplier.

 every alert that breaks focus adds 23 minutes of refocus time on top of MTTA.
 This is the same cognitive mechanism whether the alert is a pager page (alerting) or a Slack mention (knowledge work).
 The penalty is applied symmetrically on /on-call-cost and /notification-fatigue so the cross-domain comparison is consistent.

-when attrition-intent (41 percent considered-leaving per incident.io 2024) converts to a senior SRE leaving, the cost is 1 to 1.5x annual salary per Society for Human Resource Management benchmarks.
-The calculator presents this as a range, not a point estimate, and shows the formula.
-Replacement cost only kicks in for the share of teams above the noisy threshold; healthy teams do not carry it.
+when on-call load drives a senior SRE to leave, the replacement cost is 1 to 1.5x annual salary per Society for Human Resource Management benchmarks.
+The attrition-intent share is a user input on the calculator, not a sourced survey figure.
+The calculator presents replacement cost as a range, not a point estimate, and shows the formula.
+It only kicks in for the share of teams above the noisy threshold; healthy teams do not carry it.

-the 7-metric Index aggregates healthy, median, and noisy thresholds for pages per engineer per week, false-positive percentage, MTTA, sleep disruption, attrition intent, correlation adoption, and cost per engineer per year.
-Each threshold is sourced from a primary document listed in the Sources table; the Index does not invent numbers.
-Where two sources disagree (PagerDuty MTTA bands versus incident.io MTTA bands) the conservative reading is shown.
+the Index aggregates healthy, median, and noisy thresholds for pages per engineer per week, false-positive percentage, MTTA, correlation adoption, and cost per engineer per year.
+Each threshold with a published median is sourced from a primary document listed in the Sources table; rows without a verifiable industry median (such as false-positive rate) are left blank for you to fill from your own data, and the Index does not invent numbers.
+Where a row has no single authoritative median the conservative reading is shown.

 for the /notification-fatigue calculator: annual cost per worker = notifications per day x (check time + refocus time in hours) x fully-loaded hourly rate x 250 working days.
 A daily cap is applied so the model does not exceed plausible focus-time bounds; teams that report notifications above the cap are bottlenecked by working-day length, which is the operationally relevant ceiling.